CS272-S25/p2/README.md

 Hello, CS472!
 This is where you can document your group project.

-This project is a basic front-end e-commerce website built with HTML, CSS (Bootstrap), and JavaScript.
-It allows users to browse products, add items to a cart, view the cart, and clear it — all using DOM manipulation and localStorage (no backend required).
+Constellation Shopping is a responsive, front-end e-commerce site built with HTML, CSS (Bootstrap), and JavaScript.
+Users can browse a catalog of products, view their cart, send contact messages, and learn about the creators of the project.

- Features:

-- Product cards rendered dynamically with JavaScript

-- Add to Cart functionality with localStorage

-- Cart page displays all added items in a table
+ Features
+ Add to Cart: Users can add items to their cart.
+Cart data is stored using localStorage and displayed in a dynamic table.

-- Remove individual items or clear the entire cart
+ Cart Management: Remove individual items or clear the entire cart.
+Totals are calculated in real time.

-- Automatically calculates total price

-- Live cart item count displayed in the navbar

-- Alerts and confirmations for better UX

-- Organized, well-commented code for team collaboration

-📂 File Structure

-index.html         → Home page (product display)
-cart.html          → Cart page (items & total)
-products.js        → Renders products + handles add to cart

-cart.js            → Displays cart + handles remove/clear
-css/styles.css     → Custom styles

-🗂️ Future Improvements

-- Add quantity and update logic

-- Build search or filter functionality

-- Style enhancements with custom CSS

-- Product categories or descriptions
+ Contact Form: A form that simulates message submission and displays a confirmation message using sessionStorage.

+ About Page: Learn about the creators, including images and descriptions.

+ Navigation Bar: Present across all pages with dynamically updating cart count.

+ Dynamic Data Loading: Products are loaded from an external products.json file using fetch().

+🧑‍🤝‍🧑 Team Members
+Orion King
+Handled: Orion handled project coordination, cart functionality, and UI structure.
+Also handled the majority of the Javascript work.
+Additonally, also managed GitHub version control and page layout.
+He worked on the contact page and created form logic.

+Preben
+Preben contributed to product rendering, finalizing the products page, adding detail pages, and adding review pages.
+He also helped with localStorage setup and troubleshooting styling issues, also  improving the overall UX.